OpenRiak/riak_test/doc/SIMPLE_SETUP.md

 ## Prerequisites

-Erlang must be installed na running on the machine.
+Erlang must be installed and running on the machine.
 A simple way of achieving this is via [kerl](https://github.com/kerl/kerl).
 All parts should be built and the tests run using the same Erlang version: riak_test, current riak and previous riak.

 ## Clone Repos